top of page

 Rhythms that Heal

 Learning how to build a deep, intentional connection is not just about being around people.
-It's about the quality of your relationships and your alignment with the creator.
+It's about the quality of your relationships (horizontal) and your alignment with the Creator (vertical).

 When we can feel seen and supported, that shifts our nervous system to remain in a relaxed state, which can also allow our blood vessels to relax and naturally support the lowering of the blood pressure.